 Updating your CV

-In last month’s feature titled “what do you want” we talked about the need to identify what you want to achieve before you can begin your fitness journey effectively: so, in this month’s issue we are looking at your CV.
+In the last blog titled “what do you want” we talked about the need to identify what you want to achieve before you can begin your fitness journey effectively: so, in this blog we are looking at your CV.
 I don’t mean your curriculum vitae but rather your cardio vascular fitness.
-To update or improve your cardio vascular fitness we must first understand the cardio vascular system.
+To update or improve your cardio vascular fitness it is helpful to understand the cardio vascular system.

 CARDIO VASCULAR SYSTEM: So what is your cardio vascular system?
 Essentially it is the closed loop system of the heart and vessels within us all that are used for transporting blood to and from the tissues.
 It supplies the tissues with nutrients and oxygen as well as removing carbon dioxide and waste.
 Think of it as the central heating system in your house.
 The boiler (pump) can be likened to your heart and the pipework represent your blood vessels.

 INTERESTING FACT NO.1: If you could stretch out all of an adult human’s blood vessels, they would be about 60,000 miles long, enough to go round the world twice or 1/3 of the way to the moon!!